-Office of the AF Inspector General 1140 AF Pentagon Washington DC 20330-1140
+Office of the AF Inspector General 1140 Air Force Pentagon Washington DC 20330-1140

-Avenues of Redress for Civilian Employees
+14.3.
+Avenues of Redress for Civilian Employees.

 Grievance.
 Civilian personnel may file a grievance to request personal relief in any matter of concern or dissatisfaction relating to their employment, which is subject to the control of Air Force management.
 The first line supervisor, as well as staff members of the local Civilian Personnel Office, may provide guidance on this procedure.
+Types of grievances that can be filed:

 Administrative Procedure.
-This procedure is available to civilian employees who receive their pay from appropriated funds, and who are either non-bargaining-unit or bargaining-unit employees in a unit where no collective bargaining agreement exists or where the negotiated procedure excludes the matter at issue.
+This procedure is available to civilian employees who receive their pay from appropriated funds, and who are either non-bargaining-unit or bargainingunit employees in a unit where no collective bargaining agreement exists or where the negotiated procedure excludes the matter at issue.
 The first-line supervisor, as well as staff members of the local Civilian Personnel Office, may provide guidance on this procedure.